AffinitiQuest/aq-touchpoint-samples/remotecontrol.md

 * a web application used by their employees to provide customer service
 * a web application running in a device (perhaps a kiosk) that is used by customers of the company
+* (Note that these could be the same application)

 The customer service agent app could embed the ```<aq-servicedesk/>``` component into one or more pages.

 The end-customer facing app could embed the ```<aq-remotedevice/>``` component.

 The ```<aq-servicedesk/>``` component allows the customer service agent to push commands to the ```<aq-remotedevice/>```, thus acting as a remote control.
+Note that the connections between the components are based on websockets and that the AffinitiQuestPlatform brokers these connections and routes the messages.

 ```mermaid
  sequenceDiagram